green-coding-solutions/documentation/content/en/docs/prologue/measurement-phases.md

 In this phase the application architecture is being taken down
 and metric providers are being stopped.
 The system returns back to baseline and the measurement process is finished.

+## Phase Boundaries and Sampling

+Metric providers sample continuously in the background at their own configured
+interval, independent of when a phase starts or ends.
+Because a phase boundary
+can fall anywhere between two sampling ticks, the very last reading before the
+boundary could otherwise be cut off and lost from the phase it actually belongs to.

+To avoid this, GMT automatically pads the end of every phase by one extra
+sampling tick, so that a reading which happened just before the boundary is
+still included.
+This is done transparently and needs no configuration.